 Another Constant Contact feature we loved is the drag-and-drop email editor.
 We found it easy to use and intuitive, even for first-time users.

-When you create a new email using this drag-and-drop builder, you have the option of adding your website to the email.
-When you do this, Constant Contact will automatically scan your website and pick up your brand colors and logo.
+When you create a new email using this drag-and-drop builder, you can add your website to the email.
+Constant Contact will automatically scan your website and pick up your brand colors and logo when you do this.
 This is automatically added to your email as well.

-And, there are many video tutorials available on the Constant Contact knowledge base.
+There are also many video tutorials available on the Constant Contact knowledge base.
 So, even new users can learn to use this email builder quickly.

 Automated drip email campaign editor

-A drip email campaign simply means sending a pre-set number of emails at specific intervals to certain segments of your contact list.
+A drip email campaign simply means sending a pre-set number of emails to certain segments of your contact list at specific intervals.
 This is particularly useful for nurturing leads and driving more conversions over time.

-You can also choose from a dozen or so email templates to create drip email campaigns.
+You can also choose from a dozen email templates to create drip email campaigns.

 Let me give you an example.
 Let’s say a new contact signed up on your website to receive emails and newsletters.

-With a drip campaign, you’ll be able to automatically send them a welcome email once you set up the automation workflow.
-Then, over the next three weeks, you can send them three emails to warm this new lead.
+With a drip email marketing campaign, you can automatically send them a welcome email once you set up the automation workflow.
+Then, you can send them three emails over the next three weeks to warm up this new lead.

 Here are some common drip campaigns used by successful marketers: